Absence & Sickness:

 Toilets are located throughout the University for staff, students and visitors.
 Your nearest toilets will be shown to you during your local induction.

-Everyday medical expenses seem to be forever on the increase.
-With Healthcare Cash Plans contributions ar made via payroll to help you with a whole range of everyday medical expenses.
-For further details see the links below or contact Human Resources for an application form.
+Everyday medical expenses seem to forever be on the rise.
+With Healthcare Cash Plans, contributions made via payroll can help you with a whole range of everyday medical expenses.
+For futher details, please visit the UK Healthcare (University of Bolton) website.

 UK Visa's and Immigration (UKVI) - Employing Staff who Require a Certificate of Sponsorship: